brianmay/robotica-rust/README.md

 While there are good points to Home Assistant what I really want is to be able to used compiled code.
 Code that can be easily committed to git using standard workflows.
 Code that get strongly typed checked during compilation.
 Tests that can be run before code gets deployed.

+## Robotica Rust

+Yes another rewrite.
+In Rust.
+Features:

+* Design is considerably simpler.
+* Uses asyncio tasks.
+* Type checking between threads is enforced at compile time.
+* Creating/maintaining/reading flows is a lot easier.
+* Structured as a library, so the parts not-specific to my setup can be shared by different projects.
+* On unexpected failure should hopefully exit to allow monitoring system (e.g. kubernetes) to restart.
+* Updated to reduce excessive messages being sent that were the exact same as the last message.

+Limitations:

+* Lost the ability to automatically restart tasks.
+If one task fails, need to abort everything.
+* Can only have one copy running at a time.
+Or you will get duplicate outgoing events.
+* This should still be considered alpha status.
+As in the APIs are still being developed and could change without notice.

+Still to be implemented:

+* Split between binary crate and library still needs more work.
+Ideally binary crate should only contain stuff that is specific to my setup, but probably contains more then that.

+* Logging still needs more work.
+Not sure how to approach this yet.

+* Haven't tried to save state.
+Hoping this won't be required.
+When the process starts it will subscribe to mqtt and pick up retained data which is sufficient for now.
+Have some ideas, but means the nodes will need to have a unique id and this is likely to add to the complexity.

+* Not many building blocks supports.
+Still use home-assistant for most of my stuff and my older robotica elixir based drivers for other stuff.
+They communicate with each other using MQTT.

+* Tools to debug flows easily.